snsergio/agent/metric-collector/README.md

   - If not done yet, set the host's FQDN to include **group** and **customer**
     Example: hostname.subsidiary.company (edge-1.mainline.mycompany)

-To install the monitoring agent, scrap station's data and send to Prometheus, follow these steps:
+To install the monitoring agent, scrap station's data and send to Prometheus, follow these steps.
+If you want to UPGRADE an existing installation, check below.
+- New installation:

 - Log into the Ubuntu Station as superuser **eyeflow** make sure eyeflow user is configured as sudoer;
   > ssh eyeflow@<station's IP address>
 - If DOCKER is used on the station, make sure eyeflow user is in Docker's group;